MCUdude/MegaCoreX/README.md

 An Arduino core for the new megaAVR series!

 **TODO:**
-* ~~UART pin swap inegraion~~ **DONE! use Serial.swap()**
-* Steal 20 MHz accurate timing from MCUdude_corefiles
 * SPI pin swap integration in libraries
 * I2C pin swap integration in libraries
-* Example (library?) for using the 32.768kHz cystal that can be found on Uno Wifi Rev2 and Curiosity Nano 4809
 * Readme
   - Need some good intro text at the beginning
-  - Minimal setup schematics
-* Proper testing with updated toolchain (I'm experiencing trouble with the 32kB chips)

 # Table of contents